 Their pattern looks more like a connected system of channels filled with bright blue colors rather than a disjointed mesh-like appearance.
 Their scales have a dark blue lining, which makes them stand out.

 The Blue Oscar Fish has a couple of variations itself.
 All the differences boil down to the shades of blue and structure of the pattern.

-Pretty simple but nevertheless stunning, Black Oscar fish are one of the best looking fish out there.
+Pretty simple but nevertheless stunning, Black Oscar fish is one of the best-looking fish out there.
 Their coloring is mainly black with light bands running across their body.
 Some specimens might also have a lighter belly as well.

 They can also have the exact same tiger-like pattern decorating their scales.
 Once again, their pattern varies from fish to fish.

 Their fins are fully black and their eyes have an orange rim.